 - receipts for bills (especially final bills) for services at the property (for example gas, electricity, water)

 You should also keep copies of any letters you send to your landlord and any replies you have received.

-Read more about deductions your landlord can make from your tenancy deposit.
+Find out more about tenancy deposit deductions your landlord can make.